Frankly Speaking Articles from Frank Jordan's Newspaper Column

 Frank M. Jordan is a noted author, lecturer, formulator and researcher on beta-glucan from yeast cell wall, in addition to being Co-Inventor in multiple U.S. Patent applications and a patent pending issuance.
 Jordan received a degree in graduate studies from The University of Texas at Austin and serves as President of Carmel Research, Inc., a pioneer for more than two decades in Beta glucan research with major medical schools.
-Jordan is also Originator and Host of the nationally broadcast Healthy, Wealthy and Wise Commentaries broadcast M-F on Sirius/XM Satellite Radio on Channel 131 at 4:26pm Eastern.
+Jordan also hosted the nationally broadcast Healthy, Wealthy and Wise Commentaries broadcast M-F on Sirius/XM Satellite Radio .

 This IMMUNITION REPORTS website (www.immunitionreports.com) is designed to provide accurate and authoritative information with regard to the subject matter covered; however, this website is not intended to be a substitute for a professional consultation with a physician or a qualified health care provider or to offer medical or related professional advice.
 Frank Jordan, contributing authors or employees or independent contractors, specifically disclaim any liability, loss or risk, personal or otherwise, that is or may be incurred as a consequence, directly or indirectly, of the use and application of any information contained on this website nor are they to be held responsible for any errors or omissions in this website.

 You should not use the information contained herein for